Iamblack24/Iamblack24/README.md

 - 👀 I’m interested in civil engineering, software engineering, machine learning and general tech stuff
 - 🌱 I’m currently learning Civil engineering in the technical university of kenya
 - 💞️ I’m looking to collaborate on civil engineering, machine learning and software engineering.
-- 📫 How to reach me, email johnicarus2020@gmail.com or my x account @gacharua
+- 📫 How to reach me, email johnicarus2020@gmail.com
 - ⚡ Fun fact: We are all dead in his perspective.

 <!---